sfdc-ea-pmm/sfdc-ea-demo-templates/README.md

 #### Preq
 App in source org needs to be converted into a template and packaged first
 1. Run `sfdx analytics:app:list -u [SOURCE ORG ALIAS]` to get the list of the apps
+2. If the app was created from a template, you'll need to first decouple with `sfdx analytics:app:decouple -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP] -t [TEMPLATE ID]`
-2. Run `sfdx analytics:template:create -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP FROM PREVIOUS STEP]` to create a new template
+3. Run `sfdx analytics:template:create -u [SOURCE ORG ALIAS] -f [FOLDER ID OF APP]` to create a new template
     1. Or run `sfdx analytics:template:update -u [SOURCE ORG ALIAS] -t [TEMPLATE ID TO UPDATE]` to update an existing template
-3. Go to Setup --> Manage Packages and create a new package with the Einstein Analytics assets.
+4. Go to Setup --> Manage Packages and create a new package with the Einstein Analytics assets.
 No need to upload.

 #### Retrieve the source
 1. Run `./scripts/retrieveTemplate.sh -u [SOURCE ORG ALIAS] -p [PACKAGE NAME] -d [DATASETS optional]`